Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Experimental Validation

+\underline{Voigt Model Rendering with SDEA:} In this experiment, we have investigated the coupled stability of SDEA under VSIC during Voigt model rendering when the controllers are~P. To validate with the necessary and sufficient conditions provided in Proposition~\ref{theorem:SDEAPPvoigttheorem}, we have tested various $K_{ref}$ and $B_{ref}$ values.

+Figure~\ref{fig:SDEApassivityVoigt} depicts the $K_{vir}$--$B_{ref}$ plot obtained from the experiments conducted on the brake pedal with SDEA under VSIC during Voigt rendering, where $K_{vir} = \frac{\alpha}{\alpha+1} K_{ref}$.
+The magenta and blue lines in the figure represent the theoretical passivity bound according to Conditions (i) and~(v) of Proposition~\ref{theorem:SDEAPPvoigttheorem}, respectively.
+The symbols ``*" and ``o" indicate the experiments where coupled stability was preserved and compromised, respectively.
+The experimental results confirm the analytically predicted passivity boundaries.
+The experimental values are in good agreement with the theoretical values, with an error of approximately 8\%.
+The experimental results may be slightly more conservative due to unmodelled friction and hysteresis effects, which cause extra dissipation.

-In these experiments, we have studied the coupled stability of SEA under VSIC during null impedance rendering when the controllers are P-PI.
-We have selected one passive and one active $G_t$ gains for five distinct $I_m$ gains according to the necessary and sufficient condition given in Eqn.~(\ref{eqn:SEAPIPnullstability}).
+\underline{Voigt Model Rendering with SEA: } In this experiment, we have investigated the coupled stability of SEA under VSIC during Voigt model rendering when the controllers are~P. To validate with the necessary and sufficient conditions provided in Corollary~\ref{theorem:SEAPPvoigttheorem}, we have tested various $K_{ref}$ and $B_{ref}$ values when $G_t$~=~15~rad/(s~N-m).

-Figure~\ref{fig:passivityresults}a presents the experimental $G_t$--$I_m$ plot for the SEA brake pedal, together with the theoretically predicted passivity boundary depicted as the magenta line.
-The symbols ``*'' indicate the experiments where coupled stability was preserved, while symbols ``o" denote the experiments where coupled stability was compromised.
-As can be inspected from Figure~\ref{fig:passivityresults}a, the test cases are fairly close to the analytically predicted passivity boundary and these results serve as a validation of the theoretical passivity bound.
-These results also indicate that the modelling assumptions considered during the theoretical derivations are reasonable and do not cause large deviations from the theoretical predictions.